Spyridon Flogaitis: Legal career

 Since 1974, Flogaitis has been an attorney-at-law at the Athens Bar.
 From 1981 to 1982, Flogaitis was Assistant to the Legal Advisor to the Prime Minister of Greece, who at the time was Andreas Papandreou.
 In 1984, Flogaitis became an attorney in the Council of State.
 In 2011, Flogaitis became a judge in the Council of State.

 In 1990, Flogaitis founded Flogaitis-Sioutis Law Firm alongside Glykeria Sioutis, a prestigious firm with a Greek and International clientele.

 In 1985, Flogaitis served as the director of the Institute of Public Administration, part of the National Centre for Public Administration and Local Government.
 Since 2007, Flogaitis has been a member of the board of directors of the Hellenic Foundation for Culture.

 Since 2011, Flogaitis has been a member of the Appeals Board of the European Space Agency, and since 2013 he has been vice president of the board.

 From 2000 to 2009, he was a member of the United Nations Administrative Tribunal, and from 2004 to 2005, served as a vice president of the tribunal.
 From 2006 to 2009, he was president of the tribunal.

 Political career

 Flogaitis has twice served as an interim Greek Minister of the Interior, once in the run-up to the 2007 legislative election and once in the run-up to the 2009 legislative election.
-On 28 August 2015, Flogaitis was appointed as the interim Alternate Minister of European Affairs in the caretaker cabinet of Vassiliki Thanou-Christophilou.
+On 28 August 2015, Flogaitis was appointed the interim Alternate Minister of European Affairs in the caretaker cabinet of Vassiliki Thanou-Christophilou.

 Personal life

 Flogaitis is the nephew of Theodoros Flogaitis, a politician and professor of constitutional law, and the great nephew Nikolaos Flogaitis, a judge of the Greek supreme court.
 In turn, Nikolaos's father, Theodoros Flogaitis, was elected as the first Mayor of Odessa in 1796.

-Flogaitis is married to Photini Pazartzis, an associate professor of international law at the University of Athens.